About this course

 Coding Park offers fun workshops to introduce children to computer thinking through simulation and video games.
 Our methodology allows us to focus on the essential, thanks to a coding experience more realistic than the bricks of Blockly (Scratch), associated with a visual composition totally independent of programming languages.

-Our workshops and courses have the particularity of combining several areas of learning.
+Our coding workshops and courses have the particularity of combining several areas of learning.
 Computer science is at the center of the program, but other notions will be acquired.
 By attending our workshops, your child will:

 - Learn the basics of coding easily,

-- Prepare for real programming languages,
+- Get prepared for real-world programming languages,

 - Learn to creatively solve logical problems,